About the Teachers

 Teachers’ dress was very similar to that of the children they taught.
 They wore simple clothes, perhaps something they themselves had made.
-In the early 1900s (link to pictures from the 1900s), female teachers wore long skirts with petticoats and blouses with puffy sleeves.
+In the early 1900s, female teachers wore long skirts with petticoats and blouses with puffy sleeves.
 Sometimes they would wear jackets matching the skirts.
 They wore stockings and dark, ankle high lace-up shoes to complete the outfit.
 The male teachers wore suits with ties and dark, ankle high lace-up shoes with dress socks to match.

 In the 1930s, female teachers wore short-sleeved, long dresses that went to about the mid-calf.
 They also wore skirts of the same length and button shirts, sometimes with a jacket and scarf to make a suit.
 They either wore slip-on high heels (only really about an inch high) or lace-up or buckle shoes that did not cover the ankles.
 They normally wore hose rather than socks.
 The male teachers wore dark suits with vests and ties and dark, lace-up dress shoes and dress socks.

 Much of the description of teacher’s clothes of the 1900s came from Jonesborough-Washington County History Museum’s Oak Hill School Heritage Education Center: An 1886 One-Room Schoolhouse Teacher’s Resource and Curriculum Guide (Tennessee: East Tennessee State University Press, 1999), page 13.
 This information was confirmed by observation of photos of teachers from the 1900’s on various websites and books.
 Teacher dress from the 1930s was observed from photos on various Internet websites and in various books.
 (Observation by Rebecca A. Edwards, NIU, April 2004).